seasidesparrow/acutter/README.md

 - Follows the [black] style guide with [flake8] and [isort].
 - Comes with [pre-commit] hook config for black, isort, flake8 and [pyupgrade](https://github.com/asottile/pyupgrade).
 - Style guide enforced on CI.
-- Dependencies kept up to date by [Renovate].
 - Follow to [the conventional commits][conventional-commits] specification.
 - Automated releasing using [python-semantic-release][python-semantic-release].
 - Documentation configured with Sphinx and [MyST Parser][myst].